 When creating value for something like Instagram, this would involve allowing users to register for an account, typing in their personal information, uploading their own photographs, editing their own photographs, and publishing them to their profile.
 Then, other users can comment on these photos and “like” them.
 As for user customization, all their posts get automatically sorted based on their comments and likes.
 The value being consumed occurs as you simply observe your feed on Instagram.

-To know if an MVP app you built is successful, there must be other people using it.
+To know if a Minimum Viable Product you built is successful, there must be other people using it.
 The way you get these people is by attracting them to it.
 But, how?

 3. Chicken and Egg Problem Solving